BradleyCodeU/bradleycodeu.github.io/_apcsp/py/Py2DGeometry.md

 (NOTE: You can NOT do Square or Rectangle)

+Directions:
-Create four functions that will __calculate and return__:
+- Define four functions that will *calculate and return*:
     1.  the area of shape 1
     1.  perimeter of shape 1
     1.  area shape 2
     1.  perimeter of shape 2

-Directions:
-- Create a label for your first shape
-  - Create entries (input boxes) for any required variables (base, height, side 1, side 2, etc)
-  - Create a button that says "Calculate 1" and when clicked runs the calculateOne function.
 - Define a calculateOne function that:
     - collects the variables for shape 1
-    - calls the functions that return the volume of shape 1 and surface area of shape 1
+    - calls the functions that return the area of shape 1 and perimeter of shape 1
-    - display a messagebox that tells the user the volume and surface area of shape 1
+    - display a messagebox that tells the user the area and perimeter of shape 1
-- Create a label for your second three-dimensional shape
-  - Create entries (input boxes) for any required variables (radius, height, side, slant, etc)
-  - Create a button that says "Calculate 2" and when clicked runs the calculateTwo function.
 - Define a calculateTwo function that:
     - collects the variables for shape 2
-    - calls the functions that return the volume of shape 2 and surface area of shape 2
+    - calls the functions that return the area of shape 2 and perimeter of shape 2
-    - display a messagebox that tells the user the volume and surface area of shape 2
+    - display a messagebox that tells the user the area and perimeter of shape 2
+- Create a label for your first shape
+- Create entries (input boxes) for any required variables (base, height, side 1, side 2, etc)
+- Create a button that says "Calculate Shape 1" and when clicked runs the calculateOne function.
+- Create a label for your second shape
+- Create entries (input boxes) for any required variables (radius, height, side, slant, etc)
+- Create a button that says "Calculate Shape 2" and when clicked runs the calculateTwo function.